dberzano/cern-alice-setup/README.md

 By default the command outputs a restricted number of messages on both stderr and syslog.

+Temporary build directory is deleted on success, and retained by default on error.

 * `--debug`: enables debug messages, and enables output from the external commands
 * `--syslog-only`: only log on syslog, be completely quiet on stderr (useful for cron jobs)
+* `--always-purge`: delete temporary directory also in case of error *(this never applies to `--build-path` which is always retained)*